Product of Tensors and Description of Networks: Basic notation and concepts

-Let us give some examples to illustrate the meaning of the total tensor.
-In these examples, we will assume that the network is binary, i.e. that only signals 0 and 1 can be transmitted between the nodes.
+The following examples, in which we assume the network is binary, \textit{i.e.} only signals $0$ and $1$ can be transmitted between the nodes, illustrate the meaning of the total tensor.

-\begin{example} Consider the network in Fig.\ref{fig:Markov_network} with three nodes $(b,c,a)$ (in the unique possible ordering).
-It corresponds to a short Markov chain. \\We endow the nodes with the following activation tensors: the vector $(\alpha,\beta)$ for the source $b$, the Jukes-Cantor matrix $C = $ for $c$ and set $A = C$ for $a$.
+\begin{example} Consider the network in~\Cref{fig:Markov_network} with three nodes $(a, b, c)$ (in the unique possible ordering).
+It corresponds to a short Markov chain in which $q = 3$. \\We endow the nodes with the following activation tensors: the vector $A = (\alpha,\beta)$ for the source $a$, the Jukes-Cantor matrix $B = $ for $b$ and set $C = B$ for $c$.